nanochess/RayTracer/README.md

 ![Ray tracer in a boot sector](RayTracer.png)

+## Acknowledgments

+Thanks to Peter Ferrie for helping me to save 23 bytes (my original program was 506 bytes, now it is 483 bytes).

 ## More on this?

 Do you want to learn 8086/8088 assembler?
 Get my books Programming Boot Sector Games containing an 8086/8088 crash course!
 Also available More Boot Sector Games.
 Now available from Lulu and Amazon!